America's Game note The second iteration of the 1981-97 puzzle board, before a digital one was introduced.

 Starting in 2001, the show extended taping sessions to six episodes, and compiled the sixth episodes into various weeks throughout the season.
 This often means that sixth-episode weeks will have different set pieces every day, and it formerly led to such oddities as a Teen Best Friends episode airing in the middle of the week.

 The "sixth episode" variant became particularly obvious in Season 29 because the ½ Kia tags were introduced one week into the season, and the Mystery Round moved from Round 3 to Round 2 on the fifth week.
 However, a few episodes throughout the season were taped before one or both changes, resulting in a few episodes (including all six Halloween shows) where the Mystery Round reverted to Round 3, and a stray episode on December 5, 2011 without the ½ Kia tags.
 The Halloween week (the first taping session of the season) opted for ½ Car tags offering a Ford Fiesta, despite being taped only a day before the first aired week with the ½ Kia tags.
-Even more strangely, the first two episodes of the latter week didn't offer $500 per consonant along with the tag, even though Halloween Week did and stranger yet, they taped the Kia-less season premiere week after the Halloween shows.
+Even more strangely, the first two episodes of the latter week didn't offer $500 per consonant along with the tag, even though Halloween Week did.

 Pie in the Face: Pat and Vanna exchanged pies in the face in the tag ending of a 1991 Cruise Week show.
 Spawns a Call Back in the tag of a later show when Vanna mentions that she's wearing the same outfit she had on when Pat pied her.